THE AI Programming Language

 AINIRO was founded by me having more than 25 years of professional experience as a software developer and entrepreneur.
 I am an internationally renowned developer, architect, CTO, and vertical leader.
 I have written some of the most read software architecture articles ever published by Microsoft, and I have created several successful startups in my life - In addition to having worked on some of the largest software projects on earth.

 I started coding when I was 8 years old, and I simply never stopped.
 That was in 1982!
+I am also the inventor of Hyperlambda.

 Copyright © 2023 - 2025 AINIRO.IO Ltd